bobdavies2000/OpenCVB/README.md

 VTK Support
 ===========

-It takes some time to get VTK (the Visualization Took Kit) working with OpenCV.
+It takes some time and lots of disk space to get VTK (the Visualization Took Kit) working with OpenCV.
 The instructions to install VTK are here:

 <https://vtk.org/Wiki/VTK/Configure_and_Build>